 About the Trustees

-Executive Director, University City District
+President, University City District

-Matthew Bergheiser is Executive Director of University City District (UCD), a nonprofit neighborhood improvement organization with a $10 million annual budget and 85 professional and public maintenance employees.
+Matthew Bergheiser is president of University City District (UCD), a nonprofit neighborhood improvement organization with a $10 million annual budget and 85 professional and public maintenance employees.
 UCD assists the continuing economic and real estate development renaissance of West Philadelphia from 29th Street to 50th Street.
 Previously, he was regional director of the John S. and James L. Knight Foundation, where he oversaw a grant-making budget of more than $6 million that funded transformational projects that helped communities reach their highest potential.

 To help create employment opportunities for Philadelphians, Mr. Bergheiser co-founded the Job Opportunity Investment Network in 2008, a regional effort to advance low-skilled workers into career ladder jobs through partnerships with employers.
 He was recognized as one of the "40 under 40" business leaders by the Philadelphia Business Journal and as an Emerging Connector by Leadership Philadelphia.

 Mr. Bergheiser earned a B.A. from Princeton University and an M.B.A. from the Wharton School of Business at the University of Pennsylvania.